pendo-io/pendo-ETL-API-calls/Feature Events Data/readme.md

 # Feature Events Data

-This `featureEvents.json` request body will generate a response that generates detailed feature event data for a visitor by account.
+This `featureEvents.json` request body will generate a response that provides detailed feature event data for a visitor by account.
 The number of events and minutes spent are summed by day.

 POST https://app.pendo.io/api/v1/aggregation